 Photos displayed courtesy of Federico Alvarez Frigerio, Lirio Blanco, Quebec

-A powerfully built dog, the Dogo can stand up to 27 1/2 inches tall at the shoulder and weigh 80 to 100 pounds.
+A powerfully built dog, the Dogo can stand up to 27 inches (68 cm) tall at the shoulder and weigh 88 to 99 pounds (40 to 45 kg).
 His coat is thick and glossy and completely white and requires little maintenance.
 As a pure white dog, the Dogo is susceptible to sunburn and should not be left outside without shade for long periods of time.
 His ears are generally cropped although many jurisdictions now forbid this practice.

 This dog is a remarkable creation.
 He is expected to have the strength and endurance to hunt and track the wild boar (which can weigh up to 400 pounds) across the vast open plains of Argentina and then corner it and hold it until the hunter arrives.

 In spite of his somewhat intimidating appearance he is generally friendly towards other people and he has the temperament to be a wonderful family dog.
 In fact, the Dogo needs contact with his people and is very protective of them.
 It has been said that a Dogo never lays at your feet, he lays on your feet!

 The Dogo is very intelligent and adores children, tolerating rough-housing to a remarkable degree.
 As gentle and loving as he is with his own family, he is a superb guardian who will not hesitate to act if he perceives a threat.
 He fully understands the difference between his people and strangers so training is imperative and should begin early.